danskernesdigitalebibliotek/dpl-cms/documentation/local-development.md

 2. Place the dump in the [database-dump](../database-dump) directory, be aware that the directory is only allowed to contain a single `.sql` file.
 3. Start a local environment using `task dev:reset`
-4. Import the database by running `task dev:db:restore`
+4. Import the database by running `task dev:restore:database`

 ## Copy files from Lagoon environment to local setup
 Prerequisites: